"Amazing! It’s everything dad talked about. The speed. The power. It’s like being a human rocket!"

 - Unfortunate Names: Richard Rider.
-Given what "Richard" is usually shortened too, he better hope no one decides to call him by a nickname.
+Given what "Richard" is usually shortened too.
+Mentioned in Volume 3 of New Warriors, much to his annoyance.

 - The Virus: Phalanx.

-- Working with the Ex: Him and Namorita during the later years of the original New Warriors.
+- Working with the Ex: Richard and Namorita during the later years of the original New Warriors.